bek817/TrusttoBlockchain/h2 Crown Jewels and Bad Guys.md

 **Elevation of Privilege** is when a program or user is technically able to do things that they're not supposed to do.

-How do you know that the web browser is being used by the person you expect?
-What happens if someone modifies data in the database?
-Is it ok for information to go from one box to the next without being encrypted?

-Tips for Identifying Threats
-Start with external entities:
-Never ignore a threat because it's not what you're looking for right now:
+Tips for Identifying Threats: Start with external entities, never ignore a threat because it's not what you're looking for right now and focus on feasible threats.
-Focus on feasible threats:

-Addressing Each Threat
+#### Addressing Each Threat:
 Mitigating threats
 Eliminating threats
 Transferring threats
 Accepting the risk

-Validation of your threat model is the last thing you do as part of threat modeling.
+Validation of threat model last part.

-You should ensure that the final model matched what you built.
+Questions to check model:
 Is this complete?
 Is it accurate?
 Does it cover all the security decisions we made?
 Can I start the next version with this diagram without any changes?

-Updating the Diagram
+Update the Diagram if needed.
-As you went through the diagram, you might have noticed that it's missing key data.
-I

-Threat Modeling on Your Own
+Threat Modeling:
 1. Draw a diagram.
 2. Use the EoP game to find threats.
 3. Address each threat in some way.